 Maxine's Cafe & Bakery.
 Courtesy of Visit Bastrop.

 It’s pretty easy to find something delicious in Bastrop.
 Kick off your morning with eye-popping portions at the famed Maxine’s Cafe and Bakery.
 If you’re doing it right, you’ll opt for a big-as-your-head griddlecake or the spicy Texas Benedict with jalapeno hollandaise.
 Don’t forget the pie to go!
-For lunch, The Gracie Miller can do no wrong.
+For lunch, Gracie's can do no wrong.
 It’s comfort food at its finest—big burgers, chicken fried steak, pork roasts—all served in an indoor/outdoor eatery that also sometimes has live music.
 For some mambo Italiano, Bastiano’s Pizzeria and Creamery has brick oven pizzas, salads and fresh pasta plus a dinner special nightly.
 Food out of a gas station is pretty common in central Texas but The Gas Station can lay claim to being part of the original set the 1974 cult horror flick "The Texas Chainsaw Massacre.”
 Appropriately they serve barbecue (ahem) and sell novelty items from the film.
 There’s something so romantic about a little wine and cheese and Stem and Stone doubles as a casual eatery and a spot to have a date night.
 They serve paninis and artisan flatbreads along with cheese and charcuterie, craft beer and wine.